Alexandros Panagoulis: Film, music, and literature

 The life and work of Alexandros Panagoulis attracted the interest of a number of artists.

 Renowned composer Mikis Theodorakis, also persecuted by the junta, set some of his poems to music.
 Panagoulis collaborated with composer Ennio Morricone on the 1974 album Non Devi Dimenticare, which featured Panagoulis' poetry and was partly narrated by him (LP RCA PL31238, 1979).

 Panagoulis was the subject of Panagulis Vive (Panagoulis Lives), a 1980 220-minute, four-part Italian RAI mini-series directed and co-written by Giuseppe Ferrara (IMDB entry).
 He also participated in a 45-minute 1973 documentary Altri Seguiranno (Others will follow), with photography-montage by Silvano Agosti.

 The German filmmaker Ebbo Demant broadcast a 1976 documentary "Eine Rose ist eine Rose ist eine Rose.
 Ein Mord ist ein Mord ist ein Mord."
 There is also Der Fall Panagoulis, a film by German Public TV channel ARD.

 Panagoulis became the object of study of several researchers.
 One of the results was Un Uomo (A Man), by Oriana Fallaci.
+In 2024, The biographical novel ORIANA: A Novel of Oriana Fallaci was published by author Anastasia Rubis and is based on the true story of Fallaci and Panagoulis' relationship.